 Examine attic for frost accumulation.
 Check roof for ice dams or ice build-up.
 If either of these occur, this is a sign of inadequate insulation and/or ventilation.

-Check electrical cords, plugs and outlets for all indoor and outdoor seasonal lights to ensure fire safety: if worn, or plugs or cords feel warm to the touch, replace immediately.
-Check the operation of all ground-fault circuit interrupter outlets by pushing the "test" button.
-The "reset" button should pop out, indicating the receptacle is operating properly.
-Press in the reset button.
-Check the AFCI circuit breakers inside the main panel.
-Press the test button to make sure it trips.
-Then reset.
+Inspect all electrical cords, plugs, and outlets for indoor and outdoor seasonal lights to ensure fire safety.
+If any cords are worn or plugs or cords feel warm to the touch, replace them immediately.
+Test all ground-fault circuit interrupter (GFCI) outlets by pressing the "test" button— the "reset" button should pop out, indicating proper operation.
+Press the reset button to restore it.
+Additionally, check the AFCI circuit breakers in the main panel by pressing the test button to ensure they trip, then reset them.

-Have all heating and cooling systems checked by a qualified service person once a year or according to the manufacturer's warranty and service recommendations.
-Failure to do manufacturer-recommended servicing may void warranties.
+Have all heating and cooling systems inspected by a qualified service professional once a year, or as per the manufacturer's warranty and service recommendations.
+Failing to follow the recommended maintenance schedule may void the warranty.

-FURNACE: Examine the forced air furnace fan belt for wear, looseness or noise; clean fan blades of any dirt buildup (after disconnecting the electricity to the motor).
-Then clean dirt and dust from around the air grills and ducts.
-Open furnace humidifier damper and clean humidifier (if equipped).
-Hire a licensed HVAC technician to inspect the thermostat, electrical components and controls, inspect the heat exchanger, check flue, air flow and air fuel mixture, adjust the burner and oil the motor and circulating fan.
-The exhaust pipe should be checked for loose or corroded sections.
-Have your ducts cleaned at least every 5 to 6 years, this keeps your furnace clean and will increase the life expectancy.
-Make sure the exposed ductwork have no cracks or leaks and seal seams (where needed) with aluminum tape.
+FURNACE: Inspect the forced air furnace fan belt for signs of wear, looseness, or unusual noise.
+Clean the fan blades of any dirt buildup (after disconnecting the power to the motor).
+Next, clean any dirt and dust from around the air grills and ducts.
+Open the furnace humidifier damper and clean the humidifier (if equipped).
+Hire a licensed HVAC technician to inspect the thermostat, electrical components, and controls; check the heat exchanger, flue, airflow, and air-fuel mixture; adjust the burner; and oil the motor and circulating fan.
+The exhaust pipe should also be checked for loose or corroded sections.
+Have your ducts cleaned every 5 to 6 years to keep your furnace clean and extend its lifespan.
+Ensure exposed ductwork is free of cracks or leaks, and seal seams with aluminum tape where necessary.

-BOILER: Bleed the air from hot water radiators.
+BOILER: Bleed air from hot water radiators to ensure efficient heating.
 Older circulating pumps should be lubricated twice during the heating season.
-Expansion tanks should be drained annually.
-The heat shield (located where the burner enters the heat exchanger) should be checked to ensure that it is not loose or corroded.
-Burn marks around the heat shield or soot on the front may indicate a draft or combustion problem.
-A technician should be contacted.
+Drain expansion tanks annually to maintain proper system function.
+Inspect the heat shield, located where the burner enters the heat exchanger, to ensure it is secure and free of corrosion.
+Burn marks around the heat shield or soot on the front may indicate a draft or combustion issue—if detected, contact a professional technician for further inspection.

-OIL FURNACES AND BOILERS: Oil systems should be checked by a qualified technician on an annual basis.
-Oily soot deposits at registers of forced-air systems may indicate a cracked heat exchanger.
-A technician should be contacted.
-The exhaust pipe from the furnace or boiler should be checked for loose connections or corroded sections.
-The barometric damper on the exhaust pipe should rotate freely.
-The chimney clean out should be cleared of any debris.
-The oil tank should be inspected for leaks.
-Soot on the front of the furnace or boiler may indicate a draft or combustion problem.
-A technician should be contacted.
+OIL FURNACES AND BOILERS: Have oil heating systems inspected annually by a qualified technician.
+Oily soot deposits at forced-air registers may indicate a cracked heat exchanger—if present, contact a technician immediately.
+Check the exhaust pipe from the furnace or boiler for loose connections or corrosion, ensuring the barometric damper rotates freely.
+Clear any debris from the chimney cleanout and inspect the oil tank for leaks.
+Soot on the front of the furnace or boiler may signal a draft or combustion issue, requiring professional attention.

 Paint interior rooms while it's still warm enough to leave windows open.
 Ditto for shampooing or replacing carpets.